vnermolaev/minimal-perimeter-triangle/README.md

 [repository](https://github.com/IceRage/minimal-area-triangle/tree/master/data/random_convex_polygon_sample)

 ### Evaluate performance (Windows)
-After having build, start PowerShell and execute 'build\performance\measurements.ps1' You may want to adjust the parameters of the evaluation in the script Script will generate a number of logs which can be analysed in Mathematica notebook 'build\performance\evaluate.nb'
+After having build, start PowerShell and execute `build\performance\measurements.ps1` You may want to adjust the parameters of the evaluation in the script Script will generate a number of logs which can be analysed in Mathematica notebook `build\performance\evaluate.nb`

 ### License